bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project2-slr.md

 1. Bugs and extra features.

+1. Effort

+   Time you spent in: thinking, Programming; Testing; documenting; total.

-1. Reflect
+1. Reflection

-Time you spent in: thinking, Programming; Testing; documenting; total; (6) Reflection (Prompts: how challenging did you find this project? what did you learn by doing this project?
+Prompts: how challenging did you find this project? what did you learn by doing this project?
 What did you wish you did differently?
 If you worked as a team, how did that go?
-What would you like to explore further? --- you don't need to address all)
+What would you like to explore further? --- you don't need to address all.